 Bridges and other highway structures

-The city council is the highway authority and is responsible for 101 road bridges, six foot bridges, 10 subways, 270 seafront arches under King's Road and Grand Junction Road and 63 retaining walls, all of which are owned by the council and are referred to collectively as highway structures.
-There are other highway structure owners/authorities in the city such as the Highways Agency (for the A27 and the A23 down to the Mill Road roundabout), Network Rail (for railways) and private owners.
+The council is responsible for 101 road bridges, six foot bridges, 10 subways, 270 seafront arches under King's Road and Grand Junction Road and 63 retaining walls.
+These are all owned by the Council and are referred to collectively as 'highway structures'.
+There are other highway structure owners and authorities in the city.
+The Highways Agency is responsible for the A27 and the A23 down to the Mill Road roundabout and Network Rail is responsible for railway structures, there are also private owners.

 The city's highway structures are regularly inspected and a programme of maintenance work is undertaken.

 - ensure the safety of the travelling public

 - protect and maintain all our highway structures

 - prioritise, programme and implement repairs to our highway structures

 - commission contractors and consultants to assist us

 - process abnormal load notifications